Hellenic studies Chair, Program and related courses

 The current holder of the HHF Chair is Dr. Athanasios (Sakis) Gekas.
 He came to York from the University of Manchester and he has been appointed as a tenure-stream Assistant Professor and holder of the HHF Chair in Modern Greek History, effective July 1, 2009.
 Dr. Sakis Gekas is also a member of the HCAAO and he is currently serving on the HCAAO Executive Council.

-With the leadership and generosity of the Hellenic Heritage Foundation (HHF), the initiative of the University of Toronto’s Greek Students’ Association (GSA), and the advice and commitment of the Hellenic-Canadian Academic Association of Ontario (HCAAO), as well as the support of the Greek Community of Toronto and of many organizations and individuals, the modern Greek studies program at the University of Toronto (UT) is now established.
+With the leadership and generosity of the Hellenic Heritage Foundation (HHF), the initiative of the University of Toronto’s Greek Students’ Association (GSA), and the advice and commitment of the Hellenic-Canadian Academic Association of Ontario (HCAAO), as well as the support of the Greek Community of Toronto and of many organizations and individuals, the modern Greek studies curriculum at the University of Toronto (UT) is now established.

-The program is part of a larger program of European Studies offered by the Centre for European, Russian and Eurasian Studies, under the auspices of the Munk Center of Global Affairs at UT, in collaboration with the Faculty of Arts and Science at UT.
+The curriculum is part of a larger program of European Studies offered by the Centre for European, Russian and Eurasian Studies, under the auspices of the Munk Center of Global Affairs at UT, in collaboration with the Faculty of Arts and Science at UT.

 As Professor Randall Hanson, director of CERES, says “Understanding Greek history, politics and the Greek language is fundamental to our work and teaching on the European Union and Europe itself”.